dapanda1/update-kolmafia/README.md

 ### &ast;nix

-If perl is not installed on a &ast; machine, use the package manager to install `perl`.
+If perl is not installed on a &ast;nix machine, use the package manager to install `perl`.
 From there `perl update-kolmafia.pl` from the kolmafia directory will let it do its thing.

 ### Windows